Suzanna-Linn/slua/docs/moving-lists.md

 We can make a copy of a table, with the table.clone function:
 - <code class="language-slua">tab2 = table.clone( tab1 )</code>

-Now we have two different tables (with the same values), each one with its reference.
+Now there are two different tables (with the same values), each one with its reference.

 It makes a "shallow" copy, only the elements in the first level of the table are copied.
 If an element is a table, this "sub-table" is not copied, and the new table has the same reference to the "sub-table".